AustinReese/UsedVehicleSearch/README.md

 * Added photos to results page.

+* Allow for users to search by any city using latitude and longitude instead of specific craigslist regions.

 ## Known Bugs

-* Searching by a price/odometer of 0 is picked up as None by python and the filter is ignored.
+* Manufacturer drop down reveals too many subjects

 ## Contributors

-This application is being developed by Austin Reese and Chris Horton.
+This application is being developed by Austin Reese.